jipegit/dfir-ioc-ut/README.md

-# DFIR IoC Unit testing
+# DFIR IOC Unit testing

 DFIR-IOC-ut provides an easy way to customize a (virtual) machine with common *system* artifacts to test Indicators Of Compromise.